 There are several ways to approach this.
 To give you some ideas:

 - Come up with your own unique hashtag and always tweet your own content with that hashtag at least once.
 This is the easiest way to create a searchable archive of your work.
-The downside is that hashtags don’t below to you, so you may see people hijacking yours
+The downside is that hashtags don’t belong to you, so you may see people hijacking yours

 - Create your own feed to consolidate your columns into one.
 You can use WP RSS Feed Aggregator for this or any of the alternatives